LungVision 2026: The NHS Respiratory Transformation Conference

 15:05

-NHS Deep Dive - Medication, Prescribing, & Digital Data in Respiratory Management (Speaker TBC)
+NHS Deep Dive - Medication, Prescribing, & Digital Data in Respiratory Management (Confirmed)

 Session Overview:

-A focused exploration of how correct inhaler prescribing, smart device data, and interoperable datasets can transform respiratory outcomes.
-Speakers will discuss prescribing optimisation, low-carbon inhalers, and using real-time data to drive local and national quality improvement.
+A focused exploration of how medicines prescribing, data and tech can be harnessed to transform respiratory outcomes.
+The speaker will discuss prescribing optimisation and use of data to drive local and national quality improvement.

 15:25